markmilner21/Assessment-1-Supervised-Prediction/README.md

 All additional packages for Python will be listed in PyReqs.txt

-All additional packages for R will be listen in RReqs.r
+All additional packages for R will be listen in RReqs.rmd

 The Training and Testing data for this project can be found in Train_and_Test_data folder